Easy Container Gardening with Vegetables and Herbs. Includes tips for growing an herb garden in containers. Plant suggestions and more!

 I used an old, rusty step stool to add a little height.
 As you can see, my deck floor didn’t weather so well.
 It was given a fresh coat of stain just last summer but you would never know.

-or to eBay where I am a content creator.
+* Affiliate links included.
 Click HERE for my complete disclosure statement.

 Thank you for stopping by…and for your support and friendship.
 I would love to get back to posting three times a week so that is my goal for the summer.
 I may or may not make it…but I am going to try.
 See you soon!